shieldgenerator7/DnD-Stories/Wrenwood/WrenwoodSideQuestCalendar.md

 **If the result is 9 or less:** Your scream fails to impress them, and they continue charging towards you.

 **If the result is between 10 and 16:** Your scream gives them pause, and one of them drops something before continuing to charge at you.
-Gain 1 Combat Tonic.
+Add 1 Combat Tonic to your inventory.

 **If the result is between 17 or more:** Your scream scares them.
 One of them drops something that you pick up.
-Gain 1 Combat Tonic.
+Add 1 Combat Tonic to your inventory.
 The enemies all have the Frightened condition on tomorrow’s page: you may reroll their attack value and take the lower amount.

 ### 2.B.
 Seal up the cave entrance. [roll d20 + Constitution] Reminder: Earth Molder